Rosuav/StilleBot/commands/autoban.md

 Available to: mods only

-Part of manageable feature: allcmds
+Part of manageable feature: info

 Usage: `!autoban time badword`